Polarizing, Petrographic, Geological

 James Gregory McHone -- Geologist, PhD, CPG

-In my research lab, an Olympus BH-2 BHSP polarizing petrographic microscope (below) is serving me well, and I am convinced that it is the best of the 20th century "benchtop" pol microscopes.
+In my research lab, an Olympus BH2 BHSP petrographic polarizing microscope (below) is serving me well, and I am convinced that it is the best of the 20th century "benchtop" pol microscopes.
+I will use it to illustrate pol scopes.

 You might disagree with this assessment, but in my research and business I have used more than two dozen different petrographic microscopes of many brands and models.
 Actually, I liked them all, but some were better than others in design, function, and quality.
 Six of the best pol scopes in my experience are the subject of my article in the internet journal called Micscape, also linked below.
 I have also described some interesting student petrographic microscopes in that journal.
-More recently I have added a super-wide head and eyepieces with a view field number of 26.5.
+Eventually I added a super-wide head and eyepieces with a view field number of 26.5.
 It includes about 2.65 mm of slide in the view with the 10x objective, or 6.625 mm with the 4x, which is huge.
-Very nice for scanning coarse grained rock slides.
-But I had to renovate stuck diopters on the oculars for it, which I described in this Micscape article.
+Very nice for scanning coarse grained rock slides, but I had to renovate stuck diopters on these special oculars.

-More recently, I have described the path to obtaining my BHSP, including earlier petrographic microscopes that I used for geological research.
-New 21st century models such as the Zeiss Axioskop Pol or Olympus BX-51P are no doubt even better microscopes than my late 1980s machine, but it will be a long time before such new and very expensive microscopes come into my budget range.
-In fact, there are a good number of late 20th century microscopes that can meet personal and professional requirements, and also be satisfying to own and use.
+Another Micscape article describes the path to obtaining my BHSP, including earlier petrographic microscopes that I used for geological research.
+New 21st century models such as the Zeiss Axio Scope Pol or Olympus BX53P are no doubt even better microscopes than my late 1980s machine, but my budget will never allow such new and very expensive microscopes.
+In fact, there are a good number of late 20th century microscopes that can meet professional requirements for a modest cost, and also be satisfying to own and use.
+My personal research microscope is now an Olympus BX50P from the mid-1990s, which has matchless optics and quality about as high as the BHSP -- excellent!

 Polarized Light (PLM)